-- Being familiar with their assigned areas to ensure a safe and orderly evacuation. - O This includes knowing the location of pull stations, fire extinguishers, evacuation routes and predesignated meeting areas in real life rather than just on a map - Knowing the civic address of a building (e.x.
-2222 East Mall) before making call to 911 - Leading the evacuation of building occupants within their designated area. - They are responsible for recording the names and locations of areas of concern. (e.g. locked doors, missed areas, people who are unable or refuse to evacuate) - o These concerns must be reported directly to the Building Emergency Director.
-The Building Emergency director reports all information to the Fire Chief. - If the Building Emergency Director is unavailable, the Building Floor Wardens shall their report to the Fire Chief or any member of the Fire Department. - Conducting informal inspections focused on fire safety and check floor or area regularly for: - o Accumulation of combustible or flammable materials and rubbish - o Dangerous ignition sources (e.g. worn extension cords, oily rags, overheating equipment). - o Hazardous equipment such as portable heaters must never be left unattended. - Ensure heat emitting equipment is not next to cardboard boxes, paper, or any combustible materials. - o Exit signs in good order and adequate lighting in public corridors and stairwells. - o Fire and exit doors and their self-closing hardware in good operating condition (Doors should not be wedged open under any conditions). - o Exit routes (means of egress) are unobstructed. - o Fire hose and portable fire extinguishers are not obstructed, in good order and ready to use - Emergency Response Key Plans are correct. - Notifying the building emergency director for any deficiencies found.
-The following resources are available to help rectify the deficiencies: - Local Safety Team - o Joint Occupational Health and Safety Committee - o Building Operations Service Centre (604-822-2173) - o Safety & Risk Services
+- Being familiar with their assigned areas to ensure a safe and orderly evacuation. - This includes knowing the location of pull stations, fire extinguishers, evacuation routes and predesignated meeting areas in real life rather than just on a map - Knowing the name and civic address of your building (e.g. Building X at 1111 xxxx street.) before making call to 911 - Leading the evacuation of building occupants within their designated area. - They are responsible for recording the names and locations of areas of concern. (e.g. locked doors, missed areas, people who are unable or refuse to evacuate) - These concerns must be reported directly to the Building Emergency Director.
+The Building Emergency director reports all information to the Fire Chief. - If the Building Emergency Director is unavailable, the Building Floor Wardens shall their report to the Fire Chief or any member of the Fire Department. - Conducting informal inspections focused on fire safety and check floor or area regularly for: - Accumulation of combustible or flammable materials and rubbish - Dangerous ignition sources (e.g. worn extension cords, oily rags, overheating equipment). - Hazardous equipment such as portable heaters must never be left unattended. - Ensure heat emitting equipment is not next to cardboard boxes, paper, or any combustible materials. - Exit signs in good order and adequate lighting in public corridors and stairwells. - Fire and exit doors and their self-closing hardware in good operating condition (Doors should not be wedged open under any conditions). - Exit routes (means of egress) are unobstructed. - Fire hose and portable fire extinguishers are not obstructed, in good order and ready to use. - Emergency Response Key Plans are correct. - Notifying the building emergency director for any deficiencies found.
+The following resources are available to help rectify the deficiencies: - o Local Safety Team - Joint Occupational Health and Safety Committee - o Building Operations Service Centre (604-822-2173) - o Safety & Risk Services

-Note: Full inspection and maintenance of the fire safety equipment is the responsibility of UBC Building Operations.
-However, if any Building Floor Warden or Building Occupant notices fire safety equipment in need of repair, they must notify the Building Emergency Director, who will contact Building Operations Service Centre at 604 822 2173.
+Note: Full inspection and maintenance of the fire safety equipment is the responsibility of UBC Facilities.
+However, if any Building Floor Warden or Building Occupant notices fire safety equipment in need of repair, they must notify the Building Emergency Director, who will contact the Service Centre at 604 822 2173.